NREL/jade/docs/source/tutorial.rst

 ============
 If you are not using the JADE conda environment then you should take note of the packages it installs (environment.yml).
-One common pitfall is that JADE requires a newer version of git than is installed by default on Eagle.
+One common pitfall is that JADE requires a newer version of git than users have.

 Configuring Jobs
 ****************